-Play a Wandering Monster along with a monster from your hand to join any combat, or add Undead or Sharks to monsters of the same type already in the fight (see p.
-5).
+Play a Wandering Monster along with a monster from your hand to join any combat, or add Undead or Sharks to monsters of the same type already in the fight.

 Hit them with a Disaster, if you have a Disaster card.